Wheatgrass: Nutrition and health claims

 Proponents of wheatgrass make many claims for its health properties, ranging from promotion of general well-being to cancer prevention.
 However, according to the American Cancer Society, "available scientific evidence does not support the idea that wheatgrass or the wheatgrass diet can cure or prevent disease".

+Several trials and clinical reports report benefits in specific conditions e.g., reduced transfusion needs in thalassemia, reduced some chemotherapy side effects, improvements in some inflammatory bowel disease metrics, or modest antioxidant marker changes.
+However, the trials are generally small, often short.
+Top reviews advise cautious interpretation and call for larger, better-designed trials.

 Extracting wheatgrass juice with a manual juicing machine.